lucidworks/searchhub/README.md

 ```

+# The Client Application

+The Client Application is an extension of [Lucidworks View](http://www.lucidworks.com/products/view) and thus relies on similar build and layout
+mechanisms and structures.
+It is an Angular app and leverages FoundationJS.
+We have extended it to use the [Snowplow Javascript Tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker)
+for capturing user interactions.
+All of these interactions are fed through the Flask middle tier and then on to Fusion for use by our clickstream and machine learning
+capabilities.

 ### Configuration

 In order to configure the client application you can change the settings in the FUSION_CONFIG.js.
+See the [View](http://www.lucidworks.com/products/view) docs
+for more details or read the comments in the config file itself.

 # Extending